CarlSargunar/UmbracoPi/Docs/Skrift Article.md

     - You'll need to go through the start-up and set-up process and connect the Pi to the internet - this will be needed to complete later parts of this guide.
     - There's a more in-depth guide [here](https://www.raspberrypi.org/help/quick-start-guide.../)
 2. *OPTIONALLY* - You can use the guide [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) to boot your Pi from USB, which tends to be a fair amount faster and more reliable than the MicroSD card, especially if you can mount it on a USB3 port
 3. Install all the updates required, there will almost certainly be a bunch of updates to install.
-To do that open a terminal window ***Screenshot here of opening a terminal window*** and type in the following commands.
+To do that open a terminal window or connect to the Pi over SSH and type in the following commands.
 Each will take between a few seconds to a few minutes depending on how many updates there are.
     - sudo apt-get -y update
     - sudo apt-get -t upgrade
 4. Restart the pi once the updates are all completed with the following command
     - sudo reboot
+5. *OPTIONALLY* - You can run through this entire guide with a monitor and keybord plugged into the Pi, but it might be simpler for you to do it all remotely.
+If this sounds like it could help, follow the steps at the end of this guide

 Once that's all done we're ready to do the next step of getting .NET up and running, but before doing that it's an idea to explore around the Raspberry operating system to get familiar with it.